sijiawen/restaurants-vancouver/index.md

 ![Correlation](Figure_2.png)

 To investigate restaurants in various socioeconomic neighbourhoods, I trained a regression model using several features.
 To do this, I looked at the correlation between variables to see which ones had a strong correlation with rating.
-Our dataset has a few factors relating to restaurant quality.

 None of them have a strong correlation with rating individually.
 This makes sense because it is inherently the combination of variables the dictates a restaurant's quality (a low price does not necessarily suggest a low rating).